eduarddotgg/adm-dev-kit/_docs/introduction.md

 This gives you ability to use components while you develop.

-After you run build tasks everything included into main fails will be built in separate files, in our ```hello-world``` example after build we will get:
+After you run build tasks everything included into main files will be built in separate files, in our `hello-world` example after build we will get:

 ```
 	assets
 		| - css